brunoclpinto/BUFY/docs/selection_workflow.md

    cancelled the prompt.
 Command handlers can react uniformly regardless of the underlying domain.
-3. **`SelectionProvider`** – domain-specific adapters responsible for gathering items from the current CLI state (`CliState`).
+3. **`SelectionProvider`** – domain-specific adapters responsible for gathering items from the current CLI state (`ShellContext`).
 Providers exist for accounts, categories, transactions, simulations, ledger backups, and configuration backups.
 Each provider returns domain-appropriate ids (e.g. list indices for ledger collections, `PathBuf` for backup files) while reusing the shared